Local SEO: The Complete 2024 Guide To Improve Rankings

 How Does Local SEO Differ from SEO?

-Think of your own search patterns – do you add a city or town name to your search, e.g. ‘curtains Newcastle’.
-By targeting the relevant region for your business, local SEO can assist Google and other search engines to associate your business with that geographic region.
+Consider your own search habits—do you often include a city or town name in your search queries, like “curtains Newcastle”?
+By focusing on the pertinent region for your business, local SEO helps Google and other search engines associate your business with that specific geographic area.

-So do you need SEO or local SEO?
-Typically Local SEO is best for businesses that service specific regions or have a physical location.
-Think of plumbers, painters, builders, local shops – these local businesses all want to appear in localised google search results.
+So, do you require SEO or local SEO?
+Typically, local SEO is most beneficial for businesses catering to specific regions or those with physical locations.
+Think of plumbers, painters, builders, and local shops—all of these local businesses aim to appear in localized Google search results.

 What are the Benefits of Local SEO?